greatfrontend/black-friday-cyber-monday-deals/README.md

 ---

-## 🎁 Don't Miss Out on Future Deals
+## 🎁 Don't miss out on future deals

-⭐ **Star this repository** to get notified about Black Friday and Cyber Monday deals for frontend developers in 2026.
+⭐ **Star this repository** to get notified about Black Friday and Cyber Monday deals for developers and designers in 2026.

 🔖 **Bookmark or contribute** to help the developer community discover the best software engineering deals, web development discounts, and coding course offers.